Magaztu/CowGun/README.md

 - Two-Players (PvP) mode: Face each other in an epic 1v1 and see who shoots frist!
 - No Hat (No cap) mode: There will not be fake cues, prepare to showoff your ultimate reaction skills!

+- Online mode: I will add it when I figure it out.

 # Deployment:
 A web deployment is on the way, it might be on github pages, cloudflare pages or vercel.
 Most likely the last one.